VoronDesign/Voron-Documentation/sourcing_faq.md

 ### What gauge wire should I use where?

-The gantry wiring should be all 24 gauge wire except for the hot end heater, which should be wired with 20 gauge for safety.
+The gantry wiring should be all sized as recommended.
 This will permit all of the wires to fit within the drag chains.
-The power wiring (AC and DC) should be at least 20 gauge, preferably larger (18 or 16 gauge).

-In metric units:
+The power wiring needs to be larger due to the load from the AC heater (if applicable).

-- Power Wiring/Mains Wiring: at least 1 mm², better 1.5 mm²
+- Power Wiring/Mains Wiring: at least 18 awg (1 mm²), better 16 awg (1.5 mm²)
-- Hotend Heater: 0.5 mm²
+- Hotend Heater: 20 awg (0.5 mm²)
-- Stepper Motors: 0.25 mm²
-- everything else (endstops, thermistors, fans (if wired separately!), ...): 0.14 mm²; can also be done in 0.25 mm² for easier sourcing
+- Stepper Motors, all other wiring: 24 awg (0.25 mm²)

 ### PTFE or Silicone wire?